{{ summary.heading }}

 :

-Sump pump diagram showing basin water, vertical lift, horizontal discharge run, and pump flow path
+Sump pump setup showing basin water, vertical lift, horizontal discharge run, and outlet flow

 How to Use This Tool:

-2. Select Water inflow method.
-For Timed basin rise test, enter basin diameter, observed water rise, and rise time.
-For Known inflow rate, enter the design inflow.
-For Drainage area estimate, enter drainage area, rainfall intensity, and runoff factor.
+2. Set Water inflow method.
+Use Timed basin rise test for basin diameter, observed water rise, and rise time.
+Use Known inflow rate when a design flow is already known.
+Use Drainage area estimate when you only have catchment area, rainfall intensity, and runoff factor.

-4. Use Advanced for 45 degree elbows, pipe roughness, minimum preferred run time, and a candidate pump rating at the calculated head.
+5. Open Advanced when the route includes 45 degree elbows, older pipe, a different preferred run time, or a candidate model with a published capacity at the calculated head.

 Interpreting Results:

-• Measured inflow is water entering the pit before margin.
+• Measured inflow is the water entering the pit before margin.
+Repeat the measurement if the storm condition was mild or the pit was not actively filling.

 Technical Details: